ericgomez/vscode-js-string-syntax/README.md

 # JS String Syntax

-**JS String Syntax** is a Visual Studio Code extension that highlights HTML, XML/SVG, and SQL embedded in JavaScript and TypeScript strings.
-The extension automatically infers content by default, while also supporting explicit language markers to identify and apply syntax highlighting.
+**JS String Syntax** is a Visual Studio Code extension that highlights HTML, XML/SVG, SQL, and CSS embedded in JavaScript and TypeScript strings.
+The extension automatically infers HTML, XML/SVG, and SQL content by default, while CSS requires explicit language markers to identify and apply syntax highlighting.

 ## Features

 - **Automatic Language Detection**: Infers and highlights HTML, XML/SVG, and SQL content in JavaScript and TypeScript strings without requiring explicit markers.
-- **Explicit Language Markers**: Supports comment-based language markers (e.g., `/*html*/`, `/*xml*/`, `/*sql*/`) for explicit language specification when needed.
+- **Explicit Language Markers**: Supports comment-based language markers (e.g., `/*html*/`, `/*xml*/`, `/*sql*/`, `/*css*/`) for explicit language specification when needed.
 - **Compatibility with Other Editors**: The use of language markers does not interfere with syntax in other editors or IDEs.
 - **Multiple String Types**: Works with all JavaScript/TypeScript string types including single quotes (`'`), double quotes (`"`), and template literals (`` ` ``).